Keizahemmanuel7/health-supplements-shop-privacy-policy/README.md

 Effective Date: 31 May 2026

 Health Supplements Shop is a mobile application developed by Kasanvu Emmanuel.
-The app provides users with access to health supplements, wellness products, nutritional products, and related offers available through the Digistore24 platform.
+The app provides users with access to health supplements, nutritional products, wellness products, dietary support products, educational materials, and related offers available through the Digistore24 platform.

 The Health Supplements Shop app primarily functions as a gateway that allows users to access products and services offered through Digistore24.
-Most account registration, login, purchases, payment processing, order fulfillment, and customer account management are provided through the Digistore24 website and its authorized service providers.
+Most account registration, login, purchases, payment processing, order fulfillment, customer account management, and related services are provided through the Digistore24 website and its authorized service providers.

 This Privacy Policy explains how information is handled when you use the Health Supplements Shop app and the Digistore24 services accessible through the app.